The Bhejane Trust

 Parks Assistance

-Today the project assists Parks in many aspects of their operations, not just the rhino monitoring by assisting with ranger deployments, anti-poaching, maintaining existing and installing new solar pump units, National Parks staff welfare, helping provide for tourist camp sites, plus a host of other duties, as Parks had the enthusiasm and ability, but not the vehicles and equipment to undertake these tasks.
+Today the trust assists Parks in many aspects of their operations, not just the rhino monitoring, including assisting with ranger deployments, anti-poaching, maintaining existing and installing new solar pump units, National Parks staff welfare, helping provide for tourist camp sites, plus a host of other duties, as Parks has the enthusiasm and ability, but not the vehicles and equipment to undertake these tasks.

 Wildlife Conservation and Research Volunteer Program